coscotuff/Airstrike_RPC/README.md

 ## Running Instructions
 _Note:_
-_1) The operating systems of the machines on which the files are to be run must be Linux based._
+_1) The operating systems of the machines on which the files are to be run must be Linux-based._
 _2) Ensure that all the required software and libraries are installed on your system.
 For more information on which libraries and software are needed, kindly go through technical design documentation._

-First raise the privillege of the corrsponding shell script file that is to be run using chmod +x filename
+First, raise the privilege of the corresponding shell script file that is to be run using chmod +x filename

 1) If you wish to run the single device version of the game, where the server and players (both teams) are on a single device, change your present working directory to that of where this file exists and run:
 ```